Bioluminescence modeling for deep sea experiments

 \section{Introduction}

 Currently multiple new oceanic neutrino telescopes are under construction, such as P-ONE \cite{Agostini:2020aar} and KM3NET \cite{Adrian-Martinez:2016fdl}.
-Unlike IceeCube-Gen2 \cite{vanSanten:2017chb} and its predecessor, Cherenkov telescopes in the ocean have to contend with an additional source of light, bioluminescence.
+Unlike IceCube-Gen2 \cite{vanSanten:2017chb} and its predecessor, Cherenkov telescopes in the ocean have to contend with an additional source of light, bioluminescence.
 Bioluminescence is optical light produced chemically by organisms in form of either flashes or a steady glow.
 The spectral distributions of these pulses peak in the range 450 nm to 490 nm \cite{latz_spectral_1988, doi:10.1098/rspb.1983.0095}, which is near to the peak of the expected Cherenkov spectrum at 420 nm \cite{CLAUS1987540, kulcsar_study_1982}.
 This makes disentangling the two sources difficult.
 Studies from ANTARES \cite{Aslanides:1999vq} and KM3Net show that neutrino telescopes are capable of measuring bioluminescence \cite{aguzzi_inertial_2017, article_badr}.
-While estimations of bioluminescence in neutrino telescopes have been done previously \cite{priede_potential_2008, CRAIG2009224}, these were using approximations and mainly focused on emission due to encounters.
+While estimations of bioluminescence in neutrino telescopes have been done previously \cite{priede_potential_2008, CRAIG2009224}, these were done mainly focused on emission due to encounters.
 Their rate was found to be $\approx 1$ h$^{-1}$.
 Here we model emissions due to encounters and shear stress.
-The latter of which has a rate of $\approx 3$ magnitudes larger, see Figure \ref{fig:counts_vs_density}.
+The latter of which has a potential rate of $\approx 1-2$ magnitudes larger, see Figure \ref{fig:counts_vs_density}.
 This makes precise water flow modeling around the detector a requirement.
-Previous studies were limited to specific cases of bioluminescence such as dolphin-stimulated \cite{Rohr1447} and nozzle throats \cite{Latz1941}.
+Previously such studies were done for specific cases of bioluminescence such as dolphin-stimulated \cite{Rohr1447} and nozzle throats \cite{Latz1941}.
 Here we construct a realistic bioluminescence model based on a water current simulation and a Monte Carlo model for the organisms.
 This framework can be applied to any desired geometry.
 The framework for the model is called \textit{Fourth Day}\footnote{\url{https://github.com/MeighenBergerS/fourth_day}} and is publicly available.